-I can confirm that Audit, Governance and Risk Services has conformed to Public Sector Internal Audit Standards during 2013/14.
-A quality assurance and improvement programme is in place including internal review of work, annual assessment against professional standards, quarterly progress and performance reporting to the Audit Committee.
-A detailed self-assessment against the standards has been reported separately.
+- 2.4 I can confirm that AGRS has conformed to Public Sector Internal Audit Standards during 2014/15.
+A quality assurance and improvement programme is in place including internal review of work, annual assessment against professional standards, quarterly progress and performance reporting to the Audit Committee. - 2.5 Service performance indicators for 2014/15 are set out at Appendix 2 to this report.
+At the time of writing, there are two audit reviews ongoing.
+The results of these will be reported to the Audit Committee during 2015/16.